NuclearTalent/Bayes2019/index.md

 * [Week 2](topics/schedule_week2.md)
 * [Week 3](topics/schedule_week3.md)

+The material of the exercise groups can be found [here](topics/exercises.md).

 Jupyter notebooks will be used extensively throughout the course.
 Some notebooks introducing notebooks can be found [here](topics/jupyter-and-python-basics/).

 ### Mini-projects